RednibCoding/AsmPad/README.md

 - Merge files
 - Define a task.bat and run it from within the editor (for building the project you are working on with a click of a button)
 - Run a new instance of this editor from within the editor
+- Drop files into the editor to open them
 ## Compile
 - make sure masm32 is installed
 - run makeit.bat